 - Refusals: A Malaysian person’s preoccupation with saving face and politeness means they will seldom give a flat ‘no’ or negative response, even when they do not agree with you.
 Therefore, focus on hints of hesitation, listening for what they say but also paying careful attention to what they may subtly allude to.

 - Soft Voices: Speaking loudly is generally interpreted negatively as ‘kasar’ (crass/coarse) in Malaysia.
 Instead, it is expected that people speak gently and softly regardless of the nature of the conversation.
 That being said, Malaysians are not so cautious about this that they never speak loudly.
 For example, they will generally raise their voice when they get excited.

 - Laughter: Malaysians may laugh when they are embarrassed as a defence mechanism.
 The timing may seem inappropriate or awkward in certain scenarios.
 Consider that it can indicate their unease.

-- Physical Contact: In Malaysia, it is generally not appropriate to touch strangers.
+- Physical Contact: It is generally inappropriate to touch strangers in Malaysia.
 Avoid backslapping or putting your arm around people's shoulders.
 Incidental touching (for example, in a crowd) is permitted.
-However, generally people are not very tactile.
+However, generally people are not very accustomed to physical affection from anyone that isn’t a close friend or family member.
 Furthermore, being a predominantly Muslim population, Malaysian society generally respects a separation of the genders.
-It is also not always appropriate to touch someone of the opposite gender, and public affection is seen as especially awkward and inappropriate.
+Therefore, it is seen as especially awkward and inappropriate to affectionately touch someone of the opposite gender in public.